ScoreTrak/ScoreTrak.github.io/src/Intro.md

 <h1 align="center">Security Competition Scoring Engine</h1>

-ScoreTrak is a scoring engine that tests the availability of services on the network.
+ScoreTrak is a scoring engine that tests the availability of services in a cyber-security competition network.